Linch1/Amulets-scraper/README.md

 # Amulets-scraper

-> This scraper searches for `epic` or higher amulets
+> This scraper searches for `epic` or higher amulets.
+> An amulet is a string that has a specific hash with four or more 8 in a row

 This scraper will scrape all the files in all the 'first level' folders searching for amulets.